cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 ## Part 2: Bezier Surfaces with Separable 1D de Casteljau
+The separate 1D de Casteljau algorithm can be extended to evaluate Bezier surfaces, which are two-dimensional shapes defined by a network of control points.
+To evaluate a Bezier surface using the separate 1D de Casteljau algorithm, we first apply the algorithm in one direction (the `u` direction) to obtain 4 intermediate curves.
+We then apply the algorithm to each of these intermediate curves in the other direction (the `v` direction) to obtain the final value of the surface.

+In terms of implementation, we have the follow steps:
+1. For each row in `controlLists`, we apply 1D `lerp` with parameter `u` on consecutive control points.
+2. So for each row, we will eventually get a single control point with parameter `u`, save the point for later calculation along another direction.
+3. With the newly generated control points, we again perform 1D `lerp` with parameter `v`.
+And similarly, we will eventually get a single point for the Bezier patch with given `u, v`.

 <img src="./images/part-2.png" style="width:60%">

 # Section II: Triangle Meshes and Half-Edge Data Structure